What is EM1?

 You can learn more about EM by watching this short video: What is EM?

-EM has been shown to help purify water contaminated with pollution, increase crops yields and health and improve animal and human health.
+EM has been shown to help purify water contaminated with pollution, increase the yields and health of crops and also improve animal and human health.

 The official EM representative in the USA is TeraGanix.

 For other places to buy worldwide see “Local” on https://emrojapan.com.